 Also while in Atlanta back in August, we went to nearby Roswell, GA to hike at Roswell Mill to Vickery Creek Falls.
 It was PACKED with people in the water, picnicking nearby, & enjoying the humid weather that day.
 The falls are really pretty but I would definitely recommend going on a spring or fall day when it’s less crowded.

-I hope you all enjoyed reading!
-Please comment below & give me recommendations for Atlanta - brunch spots, dinner restaurants, hotels, nearby hikes, or scenery - I'd love to check them out next time I'm there!! :)
+I hope you all enjoyed reading my neighborhood guide to Midtown Atlanta, GA!
+Please comment below & give me recommendations for Atlanta – brunch spots, dinner restaurants, hotels, nearby hikes, or scenery – I’d love to check them out next time I’m there!! 🙂